Koodies/ftx-exchange-telegram-bot/README.md

 # FTX-Telegram Bot ReadMe
-A readme on how to set up FTX-Telegram Bot
+A readme on how to set up FTX-Telegram hourly autolending bot.

 # Table of contents
 - [FTX-Telegram Bot ReadMe](#ftx-telegram-bot-readme)